 - Cane and Knife Fighting from all of the Pacific Islands

 - Polynesian hand, cane and small club fighting

-Freelancer Filipino Martial Arts is Hock’s Filipino system.
+Essential Martial Arts is Hock’s generic Filipino system.
 If you get rank in the PAC?
-You automatically get rank in the Freelancer FMA system.
+You automatically get rank in the Essential FMA system.
 It is inside the PAC course.

 Taught in standing, walking, running and kneeling and ground fighting applications, the overall PAC course covers 5 main areas of study, empty hand combat, single cane combat, double cane combat, knife combat, knife and cane combat is structured this common sense learning progression: